-Check the kingpin lock and plate for wear and function: lubricate (NLGI #2 grease.)
-(Refer to Fifth Wheel Monthly Maintenance on page 223 for maintenance instructions.)
+- Check the kingpin lock and plate for wear and function; lubricate (NLGI #2 grease).
+(Refer to Fifth Wheel Monthly Maintenance on page 251 for maintenance instructions.) - Inspect fifth wheel operation.
+(Refer to Frame Fastener Torque Requirements on page 280 for maintenance instructions.)